-As Ticketmaster operate mainly through a website, they will have probably taken preventative measures to mitigate the risks of spyware, ransomware, keyloggers, phishing emails, viruses and other cybersecurity threats.
+As Ticketmaster operate mainly through a website, they should have taken preventative measures to mitigate the risks of spyware, ransomware, keyloggers, phishing emails, viruses and other cybersecurity threats.
 However, the GDPR isn’t just about digital data – it also covers hard copies of documentation too.

 That means that steps may need to be taken to secure physical documents as well if they contain personal information.
 For instance, filing cabinets should be kept locked and documents that contain personal data should be destroyed securely rather than thrown away with the normal rubbish.

-There is a definition within the pages of the GDPR which says a personal data breach is where a security problem causes personally identifiable information about a data subject to be altered, accessed, destroyed, lost or disclosed in an unauthorised manner.
+As per the ICO definition, a personal data breach is where a security problem causes personally identifiable information about a data subject to be altered, accessed, destroyed, lost or disclosed in an unauthorised manner.

 When any type of data breach has been identified, the data controller must let the ICO know about it regardless of whether it resulted from a deliberate, accidental or illegal act.
 Moreover, steps must be taken to contact any data subject who may be at risk because of the breach.
 They should be informed about what happened, when the breach occurred, and what information was disclosed.